Acanthis flammea flammea

 Taxonomy: Taxonomy is complex and various authorities present differing views (Pyle 1997, Chesser et al 2009, Gill and Donsker 2017, Clements et al 2016, Knox and Lowther 2020).
 A common approach is to recognize two subspecies, flammea, breeding in northern Europe, Siberia, Alaska and Canada, and rostrata, (including islandica) breeding in northeast Canada, Greenland and Iceland.
 Subspecies cabaret, breeding in the British Isles east to western Eurasia, is often treated as a separate species, Lesser Redpoll.

 A recent proposal to AOU to lump the redpolls (AOU 2016), including Common and Hoary Redpolls, has not yet been voted upon (April 2018).

 The widespread North American subspecies flammea has been documented in Nebraska (Rapp et al 1958).
 The larger northeastern subspecies rostrata, breeding in Greenland and Baffin Island, occurs casually in winter to Colorado and Iowa (AOU 1957, DuMont 1934), but is undocumented in Nebraska.

-In years when Common Redpolls are present, arrival is in early Nov, although there are earlier reports 7 Oct 1987 Knox Co, when 20 were seen (Williams 1988), and 19 Oct 1976 Lincoln Co.
+In years when Common Redpolls are present, arrival is in mid-Nov, although an earlier date is 7 Oct 1987 Knox/Antelope Cos, when 20 were seen (Williams 1988, eBird.org).